shonderdos/shonderdos/README.md

 # Hi, my name is Serge Honderdos!

-I'm a javascript developer with UX/UI skills based in Haarlem, The Netherlands.
+I'm a javascript developer with UX/UI skills based in Alkmaar, The Netherlands.

 Since 2013 I have been working as a software developer.
 Not afraid of hard work and always keen on accepting new challenges.
 Based on my experience, I prefer an Angular and NodeJS environment, but I'm familiar with the entire javascript stack.